epitron/upm/README.md

 ![pacman-rollback](https://raw.githubusercontent.com/epitron/scripts/master/screenshots/pacman-rollback.png)

+# Future Directions

 ## TODOs:

 * Use the pretty text-mode UI that passenger-install uses
 * Context-dependent operation
   * eg: if you're in a ruby project's directory, set the 'ruby' namespace to highest priority

+## Containers, VMs, and Virtual Environments:

+Containers, VMs, and Virtual Environments are another pile of tools which do roughly the same thing: they gather together the dependencies for a specific program, or small set of programs, into a bundle, and create an isolated environment in which it can run.

+In the future, these could be wrapped by `ucm` (Universal Container Manager), if I get around to it.

+### Container tools to wrap:

+* Virtual Environments:
+  * Python: `virtualenv`
+  * Ruby: `bundler`
+  * Java: `gradle`
+  * NodeJS: `npm`
+* Containers:
+  * docker
+  * rkt
+  * snapd
+  * systemd
+  * podman
+  * nanobox
+  * SmartOS zones
+  * BSD jails
+* Wine environments:
+  * wine prefixes
+  * playonlinuxs
+  * proton
+* Virtual Machines:
+  * qemnu
+  * virtualbox
+  * VMware
+  * firecracker
+* Hypervisors:
+  * ESXi
+  * Xen
+  * Nova

 ## Similar Projects